nutsdb/nutsdb/README.md

 ##### ZCount

-Returns the number of elements in the sorted set at key with a score between min and max and opts.
+Returns the number of elements in the sorted set at bucket with a score between min and max and opts.

 Opts includes the following parameters: